 Refined petroleum products come under the scope of REACH, the EC Regulation 1907/2006 on Registration, Evaluation, Authorisation and Restriction of Chemicals, the EU’s instrument for managing the risks presented by chemical substances for human health and the environment.
-Refining companies have been very active in the registration phase, and the sector supports REACH’s approach to risk management based on science.
-However, implementation presents challenges and has led to concerns about a potential loss of competitiveness if the administrative burden increases drastically.
+Refining companies have been very active in the registration phase, and the sector supports REACH’s approach to risk management based on sound science.
+However, implementation presents challenges and has led to concerns about a potential loss of competitiveness if the administrative burden increases drastically and unjustified restrictions are imposed on petroleum products.
 As such, FuelsEurope supports the inclusion of REACH in a future update of the Refining Fitness Check’s cumulative impact analysis of EU legislation.

-REACH entered into force in 2007, with provisions being phased in over the coming decade.
+REACH entered into force in 2007, with provisions being phased in over the coming years.
 The Regulation addresses the production and use of chemical substances, requiring all companies manufacturing or importing chemical substances in quantities of more than one tonne per year to register them with the European Chemicals Agency (ECHA).
 Registration deadlines depend on the volumes produced or imported.
 Those used in quantities of more than 1,000 tonnes a year had to be registered by 2010, as did chemicals of higher concern or toxicity.
-Those used in quantities of less than 100 tonnes a year have until 2018.
+Those used in quantities of less than 100 tonnes a year were registered in 2018.